tbeerio/data_trading/README.md

 The repository contains the following scripts:

 1. Main.ipynb:
-The entire assessment has been performed in this Jupyter Notebook.
+This entire assessment has been conducted within this Jupyter Notebook.

 The repository contains the following folders: